angolo40/ZabbixInstaller/README.md

 + 4.0.5

 ## Goal
-This is simple installer batch help to install zabbix agent on windows machine.
++ This is simple installer batch help to deploy zabbix agent on Windows machine.
-It install agent and open a port on a windows firewall
++ It install zabbix agent and open a port on a windows firewall

 ## Installation